PSAssets/f6s-license_termination-codes/README.md

 We share this XML to:

-1.  help compliance teams integrate standardized termination codes into their risk management systems,
+1.  help compliance teams integrate the standardized termination codes into their risk management systems,
-2.  provide a reference for defining responsibilities around potential termination scenarios and
+2.  provide a reference for defining responsibilities around the potential termination scenarios and
 3.  share our approach to the standardization of license termination reasons for Fortress.

 ## License